 - Minimum age of 21 for driving across state lines and the country.

-- Own a Commercial Learner’s Permit (CLP) 14 days prior to taking the CDL test.
+- Have a Commercial Learner’s Permit (CLP) 14 days prior to taking the CDL test.

 - Complete Entry Level Driver Training (ELDT) from an FMCSA (Federal Motor Carrier Safety Administration) approved program.
 ACE Driving Academy is an FMCSA registered provider.